FOLLOWING IN A SPEC OPS PARENT’S FOOTSTEPS

-The John M. Zinn Enrichment Scholarship is designed to send the children (deployed, former and fallen) of Special Operations Professionals, ages 8 to 18, to camps, clinics, or enrichment programs which will give their children an opportunity to learn about a “passion” of their father’s.
-Growing up without a father is tough.
-Now is the chance to learn something he would have taught you.
+The John M. Zinn Enrichment Scholarship is designed to send the children (deployed, former and fallen) of Special Operations Professionals, ages 8 to 18, to camps, clinics, or enrichment programs which will give their children an opportunity to learn about a “passion” of their Spec Ops parent’s.
+Now is the chance to learn something the Spec Ops parent would have taught you.
 It could be anything from swimming, skydiving or boating to camping or skiing.

 The John M. Zinn Academic Scholarship was developed to support the children of former or current U.S. Military Special Operations professionals in the fulfillment of their educational endeavors.
 These scholarships are intended to remove economic barriers for students who demonstrate financial need, by providing financial assistance and support for students from elementary through graduate school.